ebanalyse/NERDA/docs/index.md

 | `EN_BERT_ML`    | English      | [Multilingual BERT](https://huggingface.co/bert-base-multilingual-uncased)| zz.z              |

 Note, that we have not spent a lot of time on actually fine-tuning the models, so there could be room for improvement.
+If you are able to improve the models, we will be happy to hear from you and include your `NERDA` model.

 ## Performance

 The table below summarizes the performance as measured by F1-scores of the model configurations, that `NERDA` ships with.

 | **Level**     | **MBERT** | **DABERT** | **ELECTRA** | **XLMROBERTA** | **DISTILMBERT** |
 |---------------|-----------|------------|-------------|----------------|-----------------|